Course Creator Stuck Under $50K per Year Despite Consistent Work

 Day 6: Test With Segment

-Don’t announce to your full list yet.
-Test with 200-300 subscribers:
+Don’t announce this to your full list yet; first, test it with a segment of 200–300 subscribers.

 Create a segment (engaged subscribers from the past 90 days)